 So this is the bare bones of the catio.
 You may stop here and kitty will be more than happy with only the ramps and highways.
 But to really recreate that outdoor jungle and tap into your cat’s inner tiger, adding a variety of plants and grasses provides the ultimate cat enriching environment.
 For ideas and tips of incorporating a cat garden for your catio, visit our Cat Garden post.

-The cat fountain
+The watering hole or cat fountain

 In addition to the fountain, I furnished the catio with a modest outdoor bistro set for two.
 I love sitting in here drinking my morning coffee and to relax in the evenings with the cats after a long stressful day.
 My husband works from home and would often sit in the catio during the day and send me photos of his ‘office’ while I’m at work!
 The catio has become our hang out at sunset and dusk and it’s quite amusing watching the cats spring into hunting mode.
 You might be wondering – but what about mosquitoes?
 Well, catnip and lemongrass are known mosquito and flea repellents and I have one large lemongrass container plant in the corner which gives off an amazing scent at night.
 Hanging lanterns with citronella tea lights come in handy too.